underscoreio/essential-scala/src/pages/intro/objects.md

 ~~~

 <div class="solution">
 The expressions have the same result type and return value.
 However, they arrive at their results in different ways.
+The first computes its result through a series of additions, while the later is simply a literal.

 As neither expression has any side-effects, they are interchangeable from a user's point of view.
-Anywhere you can write `1 + 2 + 3` you can also write `6`.
-This is known as the **substitution model of evaluation**, although you may remember the principle from simplifying algebraic formulae at school.
+Anywhere you can write `1 + 2 + 3` you can also write `6`, and vice versa, without changing the meaning of any program.
+This is known as *substitution* and you may remember the principle from simplifying algebraic formulae at school.

 As programmers we must develop a mental model of how our code operates.
-In the absence of side-effects, the substitution model always works.
+The *substitution model of evaluation* is a particuarly simple model that says anywhere we see an expression we may substitute its result.
+In the absence of side-effects, the substitution model always works[^side-effects].
 If we know the types and values of each component of an expression, we know the type and value of the expression as a whole.
-In functional programming we aim to avoid side-effects for this reason: it makes our programs easy to reason about without having to look beyond the current block of code.
+In functional programming we aim to avoid side-effects for this reason: it makes our programs easier to understand.
 </div>

+[^side-effects]: What exactly is a side-effect?
+One workable definition is anything that causes substitution to yield an incorrect result.
+Does substitution *always* work, in the absence of side-effects?
+To truly have a correct model of Scala we must define the order in which we apply substitutions.
+There are a number of possible orders.
+(For example, we perform substitution left-to-right, or right-to-left?
+Do we substitute as soon as possible or delay until we need a value?)
+Most of the time order of substitution doesn't matter, but there are cases where it does.
+Scala always applies substitution from left-to-right and at the earliest possible time.

 [precedence rules]: http://stackoverflow.com/questions/2922347/operator-precedence-in-scala